Paink64/HPC-AI-Resources/Personal-Computer-Intro.md

             3. **Choose "Python 3"**:
                - A pop-up will appear asking you to select a kernel.
 Choose **Python 3** and click **Select**.
             4. **Write Your First Code**:
-               - You’ll see a blank cell in the notebook.
-Type the following code:
+               - You’ll see a blank cell in the notebook. copy and paste the following code:
                  ```python
                  print("Hello, World!")
                  ```